smshweta/portfolio-smshweta/README.md

 ## Description

-Create a React-based portfolio to showcase my web development projects and skills, making it easy for potential collaborators and employers to explore my work.
+Created a React-based portfolio to showcase my web development projects and skills, making it easy for potential collaborators and employers to explore my work.

 ## Thank You!